 Taiwan NextGen Foundation invited outstanding entrepreneurs from Chiayi to discuss the promotion of industries and local culture.

-As an information platform, think tanks will also connect the dots between the local and the international, and strengthen the mutual understanding between Taiwan and international countries.
-Education is the foundation for a country.
+As an information platform, think tanks also connect the dots between the local and the international, and strengthen the mutual understanding between Taiwan and international countries.

 Education Symposium on the Current Status and Prospects of US-China-Taiwan Relations